DataKinds/simplefunge/README.txt

 - I = input character

+note: this is standard style, it just takes the latest char of all the input to the program

 - i = input integer

 - O = output character

 - o = output integer

-- n = output newline
+note: characters get converted to integers on the stack

 - 0-9 = push number to top of stack

-note: characters get converted to integers on the stack

 - + = add numbers on top of stack